Welcome to today's edition of the Rush 24-7 podcast.

 Let me summarize it for you.

-That was the truth of the matter, and that's what the regime doesn't want anybody to know, or didn't.
+That was the truth of the matter, and that's what the regime doesn't want anybody to know or didn't.

-And so they concocted the story that the video was responsible for the death of the ambassador to three other Americans the attack in Benghazi.
+And so they concocted the story that the video was responsible for the death of the ambassador and the three other Americans the attack in Benghazi because the regime had tried to tell this great story.

 Look what we did.